NabilBoudjellal/Projet06JS/README.md

 If you use npm execute the commande : npm install -g sass If not :
 ### From the git repository https://github.com/sass/dart-sass/releases/tag/1.32.8
-select the right operating system and install it on your machine
+Select the right operating system and install it on your machine
 ### On the terminal execute this command :
 Dart-sass/sass sass/style.scss style.css